-- relevant information from a disciplinary order or criminal record
+- good character information including disciplinary order or criminal record

-- whether the member is registered as a dental assistant in another jurisdiction (i.e. letters of standing)
+- whether the registrant is registered as a dental assistant in another jurisdiction (i.e. verification of standing)

 - competence documentation (learning plans, verification of learning, practice hours – collected for a specific purpose, and then destroyed)

 - home address, home phone, mobile phone and email